-Shift Differential Compensation/Split Shift: Any employee in the bargaining unit whose regular assignment includes 75% or more of their assigned work shift between 3:00 p.m. and 12:00 midnight shall be paid a shift differential of 4% above the regular rate of pay for all hours worked.
+Shift Differential Compensation/Split Shift: Any employee whose regular assignment includes 75% or more of their assigned work shift between 3:00 p.m. and 12:00 midnight shall be paid a shift differential of 4% above the regular rate of pay for all hours worked.

-Any employee in the bargaining unit whose regular assignment includes 75% or more of their assigned work shift between 11:00 p.m. and 8:00 a.m. shall be paid a shift differential of 6% above the regular rate of pay for all hours worked.
+Any employee whose regular assignment includes 75% or more of their assigned work shift between 11:00 p.m. and 8:00 a.m. shall be paid a shift differential of 6% above the regular rate of pay for all hours worked.